-LISTEN: Feel Good Friday on Tahoe Talk podcast
+LISTEN: Feel good Friday on Tahoe Talk podcast

 Every Friday we change up the dynamic of our podcast to only deliver you wholesome, positive news locally and nationally:

-- Free for frontline workers: oil changes on any car at Mazda dealerships, Free Samsung phone repair (batteries/screens), Free tax prep from H&R Block
+- Penguins in Kansas City enjoy art all to themselves at a museum

-- Free live concert streams: Coldplay Sat @ 9am, Sheryl Crow Sat @ 4pm, Trace Adkins Sat @ 5:30pm
+- Priest using squirt gun filled with holy water to bless churchgoers (over Easter, but viral now)

-- Obama to deliver televised commencement speech for entire class of 2020 tomorrow at 5pm PST on all major networks
+- Free live streams: Thievery Corp Fri @ 5pm, Goo Goo Dolls Sat @ 5pm, Trace Adkins Sun @ 5pm

-- Dad builds full stage, backdrop, podium, etc in driveway for daughters “graduation”… audience of 2
+- On this day, 1980: the dot munching Pac-Man arcade game is released

 Listen to the latest podcasts here.